kevindublin/etchedpress/content/shop/haram-antony-fangary.md

 ---

 **Antony Fangary** holds an MFA from San Francisco State University and is a recipient of the Ina Coolbrith Poetry Prize.
 You can also find his recent work in *Waccamaw, The Bookends Review, Anomaly, Welter*, and more.
-He is curator of the [*Tenderlovin’ in the TL*](https://www.tenderlovin.org/) reading series.
+He is curator of the *Tenderlovin’ in the TL* reading series.
 The series also serves as a community outreach program that provides charity for displaced individuals in the Tenderloin neighborhood of San Francisco.
+You can learn more about Antony at his website: [www.antonyfangary.com](http://www.antonyfangary.com/).

 [![Antony-Fangary-Author-Photo](../wp-content/uploads/2018/12/Author-Photo-150x150.jpg){.size-thumbnail width="150" height="150"}](../wp-content/uploads/2018/12/Author-Photo-150x150.jpg)
 <center>Antony Fangary</center>